PauloVanHuffel/google_ctf_2019_beginner_quest/README.md

 Google CTF has realy become my measure of progress for my infosec knowledge.
 I hope to get to a point where I am able to participate as a team member in multiple CTF's and accualy be usefull :D

 Again thanks google for making these challenges!
 It was again a lot of fun!

+ps: This is the first time i'm making write-ups.
+The quality might be a bit poor but I really try to explain extensively to teach people with very minimal knowledge.
+I hope this content makes up for the lack in writing quality :D <br />
+I might at least run this trough a spellingchecker later to remove the undoubtfully manny spelling mistakes later on.